slbailey/Retrovue/docs/domain/SchedulePlan.md

 **Key Points:**

-- **Automatic initialization**: If `zones` is empty or `None` and `empty=False`, the system automatically creates a default `Zone` with `start="00:00"`, `end="24:00"`, and `filler="test_pattern"`.
+- **Automatic initialization**: If `zones` is empty or `None` and `empty=False`, the system automatically creates a default `Zone` with `start="00:00"`, `end="24:00"`, and `filler="test_filler"`.
 - **Developer override**: The `empty` flag allows developers to bypass auto-seeding for testing/debugging scenarios, but the plan will not satisfy the coverage invariant.
 - **Validation**: After creation, `validate_full_coverage()` ensures the plan satisfies INV_PLAN_MUST_HAVE_FULL_COVERAGE unless `empty=True`.
-- **Default zone properties**: The auto-seeded zone has `name="Base"` and `filler="test_pattern"` to indicate it's a placeholder that can be replaced or modified.
+- **Default zone properties**: The auto-seeded zone has `name="Base"` and `filler="test_filler"` to indicate it's a placeholder that can be replaced or modified.

 ## Contract / Interface

 SchedulePlan is the **single source of scheduling logic** for channel programming.
-It defines one or more **Zones** (named time windows within the programming day) and a **Pattern** for each Zone.
+It defines one or more **Zones** (named time windows within the programming day) that hold **SchedulableAssets** (Programs, Assets, VirtualAssets, SyntheticAssets) directly.
 It defines:

 - Plan identity and metadata (name, description)
 - Channel binding - plans are channel-bound and span repeating or one-time timeframes
 - Temporal validity (cron_expression, start_date, end_date) - plans are timeless but bound by effective date ranges
 - Priority for layering (priority) - enables plan layering by priority where more specific plans (e.g., holidays) override generic ones (e.g., weekdays)
 - Operational status (is_active) - superseded plans are archived rather than deleted
-- **Zones** - named time windows within the programming day (e.g., base 00:00–24:00, or After Dark 22:00–05:00)
+- **Zones** - named time windows within the programming day (e.g., base 00:00–24:00, or After Dark 22:00–05:00) that hold SchedulableAssets directly
-- **Patterns** - ordered lists of [Program](Program.md) entries for each Zone.
-Patterns have no durations — the plan engine repeats the pattern over the Zone until the Zone is full

-**Zones + Patterns Model:**
+**Zones + SchedulableAssets Model:**

-- **Zone**: Declares when it applies (e.g., base 00:00–24:00, or After Dark 22:00–05:00) and references a Pattern.
-Zones do not hold episodes or assets.
+- **Zone**: Declares when it applies (e.g., base 00:00–24:00, or After Dark 22:00–05:00) and holds SchedulableAssets directly.
+Zones do not reference Patterns.
-- **Pattern**: An ordered list of [Program](Program.md) entries (catalog entries such as series, movies, blocks, or composites).
-No durations inside the pattern.
-The plan engine repeats the pattern over the Zone until the Zone is full.
-- **Program (catalog)**: A schedulable entity such as a series, movie, block, or composite (can reference a [VirtualAsset](VirtualAsset.md)).
-Episodes are resolved automatically at ScheduleDay time based on rotation policy.
+- **SchedulableAssets**: Programs (with asset_chain and play_mode), Assets, VirtualAssets, and SyntheticAssets placed directly in Zones.
+- **Program**: SchedulableAsset type with asset_chain (linked list of SchedulableAssets) and play_mode (random, sequential, manual).
+Programs resolve at playlist generation to concrete files via linked chain expansion and pool selection.

 Plans are timeless and reusable by design.
-They define Zones and Patterns for recurring patterns (e.g., weekdays, holidays, seasons) or one-time events.
+They define Zones with SchedulableAssets for recurring patterns (e.g., weekdays, holidays, seasons) or one-time events.
 All scheduling logic is defined directly in SchedulePlan.

-Content selection can include regular assets or VirtualAssets.
+Content selection can include Programs, Assets, VirtualAssets, or SyntheticAssets.
 Plan-based scheduling flows into [ScheduleDay](ScheduleDay.md), which is resolved 3-4 days in advance for EPG and playout purposes.
-ScheduleDays are then used to generate [PlaylogEvent](PlaylogEvent.md) records for actual playout execution.
+ScheduleDays are then used to generate [Playlist](../architecture/Playlist.md) records, which feed [PlaylogEvent](PlaylogEvent.md) records for actual playout execution.

 ## Execution Model